isacdaavid/phd_thesis_markdown/source/09_chapter_1_introduction.md

 is said to be effective (which implies a reaction in the receiving organism) if it possesses the property of being evolutionarily advantageous to both parties, on average.
-Prevarication detracts from this information in the case of receivers and honest senders, making emotions highly effective signals insofar as they are hard to fake.
+Prevarication detracts from the value receivers and honest senders obtain from these signals, making emotions highly effective insofar as they are hard to fake.
-Moreover, their adequate perception marks an important input for the mechanisms of the theory of mind,[^theory-of-mind] emotions being so flagrant a display of visceral mental states.
+Moreover, their adequate perception[^perception] marks an important input for the mechanisms of the theory of mind,[^theory-of-mind] emotions being so flagrant a display of visceral mental states.

+[^perception]: Perception is the set of interfacing processes by which
+    a cognitive system acquires and renders information _from outside the system_ useful for attention, planning, reasoning and behavior.
 [^theory-of-mind]: Theory of mind: attributing mental states to
     others.
 The belief that other minds exist; opposite to solipsism.
 Not to be conflated with theories of what the mind is.